Luminiscental/area-converter/README.md

 ## installation

-To build, first clone the repository:
+To build, first clone and enter the repository:

 ```
 $ git clone https://github.com/Luminiscental/area-converter
+$ cd area-converter
 ```

 The project uses [stack](https://docs.haskellstack.org/en/stable/README/), so you will need that to compile from source: